pkane2001/Distort/docs/multitone.md

 * Add: ability to create new, custom display variables in Results window
 * Fix: level meter fluctuates on steady tone below 5Hz
 * Fix: short frequency range multitone test signal can cause a crash in generate function
-* Fix: hang if freuency sweep starts with 0Hz
+* Fix: hang if frequency sweep starts with 0Hz
 * Change: remove detection of noisy measurements in sweeps